Sanawar710/CS232-Project/README.md

 # CS232-Project
 This project develops a Learning Management System (LMS) for CS232, featuring course management, grading, attendance tracking, performance monitoring for at-risk students, and real-time student-instructor communication.
-It utilizes a PostgreSQL relational database, and a Python-based frontend implemented with HTML and CSS.
+It utilizes a PostgreSQL relational database, and a Python-based frontend implemented with tkinter.